vokmon/unico/restfull/README.txt

 Example
 http://localhost:8080/restful/send?i1=10&i2=20

+The value i1 will be added to the database followed by i2
 ----------------------------------------------------------------------------
 Service to returns a list of all the elements ever added to the queue from a database in the order added as a JSON structure.
 The service is a 'GET' service so that it can be easily test by any broswer.